ossUser-ofc/jetkvm-os/README.md

 # jetkvm-os
-I am trying to vibe code a simple os to run on low power devices that just runs the jetkvm website.

-This is work in progress.
+I am trying to get a simple porteus running as a 'jetkvm os' This is work in progress.
 BUT I WILL PROVIDE A SIMPLE FLOWCHART :)

 # JetKVM Client Boot Flow (Porteus Kiosk)